fhiso/tsc-governance/minutes.md

 **2017-05-25** Noted that Richard had produced a first exploratory draft of a [Citation Elements: General Concepts and Basic Framework](/drafts/cev-concepts) standard, and had closed the `dev-2017-01` branch.
-The draft does not currently support layererd citations.
+The draft does not currently support layered citations.

 **2017-05-22** Noted that Richard had produced a first exploratory draft